WICG/indexed-db-observers/README.md

 ```
 The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.

-#### Return value
+#### Return Value
-The return value of this fuction is the observer object, which has the following functions:
+The return value of the `IDBDatabase.observe` fuction is the observer object, which has the following functions:
 ```
 observer: {
-  stop: function(){}, // This stops the observer permanently.
+  stop: function(){...},   // This stops the observer permanently.
-  isAlive: fuction(){}, // This returns if the observer is alive.
+  isAlive: fuction(){...}, // This returns if the observer is alive.
 }
 ```